All Episodes

 But this is it.

-This is a limbaugh theorem.
+This is a Limbaugh theorem.

-White House tours are shut down, low information voters, oh, look at he didn't do it.
+Low information voters, oh, look at he didn't do it.

 He's trying to get them reopened for us.

-Those Republicans and whoever cut the they're just trying to embarrass Obama.
+Those Republicans and whoever cut the, they're just trying to embarrass Obama.

 They're trying to make him look bad.

-They cut the sh they cut the tours, they shut the tours down.
+They shut the tours down.

 And that's it.

-That's the president implementing the limbaugh theorem right before your very eyes.
+That's the president implementing the Limbaugh Theorem right before your very eyes.

 And it's a subgroup here, the National Institutes of Health.